google/model-viewer/test/fidelity/README.md

 The steps to produce a new scenario are:

- 1. Acquire or produce a GLTF that is representative of what the scenario should be testing.
+ 1. Acquire or produce a glTF that is representative of what the scenario should be testing.
       - If applicable, also produce a corresponding USDZ of that model
  2. Pick a descriptive name for the scenario (for example, `alpha-blend-litmus`)